Inusah-Said/unicorn/README.md

-"Trying my hands on react native after dumping in for ages"
+Trying my hands on react native after dumping in for ages